Integrating Arithmetic Learning Improves Mathematical Reasoning in Smaller Models: Introduction

-Traditionally, smaller pre-trained models are adapted for downstream tasks through supervised fine-tuning on a dataset or a combination of datasets formatted as instructions.
-While this approach is effective for simpler tasks, it falls short when applied to mathematical reasoning, as smaller models struggle to achieve strong performance \citep{wei2022emergent}.
-This challenge arises because math reasoning datasets, like GSM8k \citep{cobbe2021training}, consist of a small number of reasoning problems, typically paired with one solution.
+Traditionally, smaller pre-trained models are adapted for downstream tasks through supervised fine-tuning on a dataset or a combination of datasets formatted as instructions \citep[also referred to as instruction tuning;][]{wei2022finetuned}.
+While this approach is effective for simpler tasks, it falls short when applied to mathematical reasoning, as smaller models struggle to achieve strong performance.
+This challenge arises because math reasoning datasets, such as GSM8k \citep{cobbe2021training}, consist of a small number of reasoning problems, typically paired with a solution.
 The scarcity of training examples makes it difficult for the model to capture the complexity of mathematical reasoning.
 To overcome this issue, a widely explored research direction is to distill knowledge from large pre-trained teacher models into smaller student models.
-Some methods use questions from existing training datasets and use prompting to generate solutions for fine-tuning smaller models \citep{ho2023large, magister2023teaching, fu2023specializing, hsieh2023distilling, yuemammoth}.
-Others use various techniques to rephrase the questions to create more examples \citep{yu2024metamath} or multiple views of solutions \citep{liang2024mint} to achieve better reasoning performance.
+Some methods use questions from existing training datasets and use prompting to generate multiple solutions per question for fine-tuning smaller models \citep{ho2023large, magister2023teaching, fu2023specializing, hsieh2023distilling, yuemammoth}.
+Others use various techniques such as rephrasing questions to create more examples \citep{yu2024metamath, huang2024key, tong2024dart, kaur2024instruct} or generating multiple views of a solution \citep{liang2024mint}, for better reasoning performance.